AmazonAppDev/login-with-amazon-unity-sample/README.md

 ### Code Changes

-1. Create a `LoginAuthenticationManagerBridge` folder inside `Plugins/Android`, where you'll be placing the JAR and other scripts.
+1. Create a `LwaAuthenticationManagerBridge` folder inside `Plugins/Android`, where you'll be placing the JAR and other scripts.

-2. Once the folder is created, download the [login-with-amazon.jar](https://developer.amazon.com/docs/login-with-amazon/android-docs.html#download-the-login-with-amazon-android-sdk) and place it inside `LoginAuthenticationManagerBridge/bin`.
+2. Once the folder is created, download the [login-with-amazon.jar](https://developer.amazon.com/docs/login-with-amazon/android-docs.html#download-the-login-with-amazon-android-sdk) and place it inside `LwaAuthenticationManagerBridge/bin`.

 3. Go to `Edit > Project Settings > Player > Android > Publishing Settings`, and check 'Custom Main Manifest', 'Custom Main Gradle Template', and 'Custom Gradle Setting Template'.